OleConsignado/otc-aspnetcore-apiboot/README.md

 ### Route based versioning

-`ApiController` defines **/vN/[ControllerName]** base route for your controller, where N is the version number define in `ApiVersion` attribute on your controller class or `DefaultApiVersion` of `ApiMetadata` (provided in Startup) if the controller is not decored with `ApiVersion` attribute.
+`ApiController` defines **/vN/[ControllerName]** base route for your controller, where N is the version number defined in `ApiVersion` attribute on your controller class or `DefaultApiVersion` of `ApiMetadata` (provided in Startup) if the controller is not decored with `ApiVersion` attribute.

 By using `ApiController` as base class, you should not decorate your controller with `Route` attribute.
-If you do, it will use as additional route to the already define **/vN/[ControllerName]**.
+If you do, it will use the given route as additional route to the already define **/vN/[ControllerName]**.

 **[ControllerName]** segment will be extracted from controller class name by removing **Controller** suffix, example: